Sam Sorbo: Career

 Under her maiden name, Jenkins, Sorbo played Serena on the TV series Hercules: The Legendary Journeys.
-In the show, Hercules falls in love with Sorbo's character and they get married, but Serena dies under mysterious circumstances.
+Serena is a recurring love interest for Hercules.

 Sorbo starred as Dr. Caroline Eggert in the third season of Chicago Hope and alongside Steve Buscemi in Twenty Bucks and Ed and His Dead Mother.
 She had guest appearances as Mariah on seaQuest DSV and she acted alongside her husband as Dr. Sara Riley, Dylan Hunt's former fiancee, in two episodes of Andromeda.

 Under her married name, Sorbo hosts a weekday radio show, The Sam Sorbo Show, syndicated nationwide by Mojo 5-0 Radio.
 She also co-hosts Flashpoint Live, a weekly radio news magazine.

 Personal life

 Sorbo studied Biomedical Engineering at Duke University, but decided to pursue modeling and acting afterwards.

-Sorbo married actor Kevin Sorbo on January 5, 1998.
+Sam married actor Kevin Sorbo on January 5, 1998.
 They met the previous year when she had a small recurring role on Hercules (Season 3, Episode 8 "Prince Hercules").
-They have three children: Braeden Cooper (born 2001), Shane Haaken (born 2004), and Octavia Flynn (born 2005); whom they homeschooled.
+They have three children whom they homeschooled; son Braeden Cooper (born 2001) is an actor and author.
 Sorbo is the spokesman and chair of A World Fit for Kids!
 (AWFFK!), a non-profit organization that trains teenagers to become mentors to younger children.
 Sorbo wrote They're Your Kids, a book that chronicles her family's experience with homeschooling.
 She publicly advocates homeschooling.

 Politics

-Sorbo has been a featured speaker on the ReAwaken America Tour.
+Sorbo has been a featured speaker on the ReAwaken America Tour, a series of events protesting COVID-19 mitigation measures and supporting Donald Trump's claims of a stolen election.